s34nvideos/pumptools/doc/game/21-nxa.md

 * ???
 (Barrier ID 12)
   * Either have it already unlocked + some unknown condition
   * Or get more than 19% on World Max
-* ???
-(Barrier ID 9)
+* Cyan (Barrier ID 9)
-  * Accumulated clear percentages (see profile overview on USB load) of World Max, Arcade Station, Brain Shower and Special Zone >= 40%
+  * Accumulated clear percentages (see profile overview on USB load) of World Max, Arcade Station, Brain Shower and Special Zone >= 40%.
-  * Which means that achieving >= 40% on one station alone, e.g. World Max, also works
+  * NOTE: This barrier will ONLY break while in WorldMax mode.
+I.e. it won't break in Brain Shower for example.
+The easiest way is to clear a UFO attack mission and it'll break when you have the required percentage.